 URBACT, an opportunity for action and change

 Since 2002, around 1 000 EU cities involved in URBACT have experienced the added value of transnational cooperation, the transfer of good practices beyond national borders, and the participatory approach to policy-making.
-URBACT continues to bring cities together with a new call for Action Planning networks early 2019.
+URBACT continues to bring cities together with the call for Action Planning networks early 2019.
 This is how it helps cities drive local change.

 This article features in the URBACT 'Cities in Action - Stories of Change' publication (December 2018).